10 Exclusive Books With Morally Grey Characters

 10. To Kill a Kingdom

 This book is a dark Little Mermaid retelling.
-Instead of following a mermaid, we follow a siren who sings to lure men to their death.
-The story is a dual perspective, and the first perspective we have is that of Lyra, a princess of the sirens.
+Instead of following a mermaid, we follow a siren singing to lure men to death.
+The story is a dual perspective; the first perspective we have is that of Lyra, a princess of the sirens.

 Among sirens, there is a tradition that they will steal the heart of a human in the month of their birth.
-By stealing a heart of a human, they reach into their chest and rip out their heart.
-Then the sirens keep those hearts because the hearts give them power.
+By stealing the heart of a human, they reach into their chest and rip out their heart.
+Then, the sirens keep those hearts because the hearts give them power.

 As a princess of the sirens, Lyra has a tradition of only stealing the hearts of human princes.
-So she gets a reputation as the prince killer.
-The other perspective that we follow in this story is Prince Ellen, a prince among the humans known as the siren hunter.
+So, she gets a reputation as the prince’s killer.
+The other perspective in this story is Prince Ellen, a prince among the humans known as the siren hunter.

 Lyra does something in the story that angers her mother, the Sea Queen.
 So she is thrown out of the ocean into a human body among the humans, Lyra and Prince Ellen.
-The two of them have to go on an adventure together and determine where their loyalties lie in the world and setting.
+They have to go on an adventure together and determine where their loyalties lie in the world and setting.

-We visited a couple of countries throughout the book but knew much about the world.
+We visited several countries throughout the book but knew much about the world.
 The world-building was fairly simplistic.
 There are a lot of different countries in this world, but they were very much categorized into certain stereotypes, and they didn’t feel very fleshed out or have a lot of depth to them.
 While this was a simple world, it was fairly vast.

 The way the actions played into the catalyst of the storyline didn’t make sense to me because there was enough world-building.
 I didn’t understand the context of those actions and why those actions would lead to those results.
 But I enjoyed the morally grey characters and the adventure.
 If you like sea fantasy with adventure, you must read it.